kirangeofran/tp/docs/DeveloperGuide.md

 date is fetched from `user.txt` through Storage Component.
 If data in `user.txt` is not complete or has invalid details, operations are handled accordingly in Storage Component.

-`User` may consist of 0 to as many `UserBook` and thus book index in the ArrayList.
+The ArrayList `listOfUserBooks` inside `User` may consist of 0 to as many `UserBook` as needed.
 However, if user has no borrowed books, it will be removed from the list of users the application track.

 ![UserComponentClassDiagram.png](images%2FUserComponentClassDiagram.png)

 ### UserBook Component